ccjensen/PlexMediaTagger/README.md

 #  Plex Media Tagger
-Tested on Mac OS X 10.10.1 (Yosemite)
+Tested on macOS Catalina (10.15.1)

 thanks goes to:
 the [Plex team](http://www.plexapp.com), their PMS takes care of all the hard work of gathering the metadata and providing an intuitive web API to browse the local library.